thejackedgar/Class-Projects/Email-App/README.md

 The specifications for my Email Application follow wireframes provided by the Professor.
 In the two weeks we had to complete the project, we had a list of Email Application speicifications to complete (ones similar to Gmail), and with each specification completed we would earn more points.
 The speicifcations I was able to complete was the following: a login page for two different users, login credentials stored in a database with any passwords hashed, URL redirecting if a user tries to force themselves into the Email Home page, a 404 Error Page, Emails stored in a database, Emai list sorted by time, Clickable Emails to display entire Email, Mailbox selector sidebar, Email search bar, Email composer, and breakpoints for a mobile, narrow desktop, and wide desktop view.

 **Frontend:**
-I combined Material UI with React in order to create a
+I combined Material UI components with React in order to create a single page application for Email.
+Material UI was quite helpful for creating certain sidebar or navigation bar components, and even allowed me to create breakpoints for mobile and desktop sizes of the web application.